 Microchipping Your Pet

-Losing your “fur baby” is an extremely traumatic experience to go through as a pet owner – it’s almost like losing one of your own children.
+Losing your “fur baby” is a deeply traumatic experience for any pet owner to go through; it’s almost like losing one of your own children.
 Collars and tattoos have historically been used to help a lost pet return home.
-The problem with these methods of identification is that collars often become loose and fall off, and tattoos start to fade with time and go unnoticed by shelters.
-A one-time cost, the most effective and modern form of pet identification is having your fur baby microchipped.
-Microchips can neither fade nor fall off for they are implanted by your veterinarian between the loose skin of your pet’s shoulders.
-This form of pet identification is most widely recommended in the veterinary community; hospitals, shelters and SPCA’s who receive large amounts of stray animals make sure to check for a microchip regularly.
+The problem with these identification methods is that collars often become loose and fall off, and tattoos can both fade with time and go unnoticed by shelters.
+A one-time cost, the most effective and modern form of pet identification, is having your pet microchipped.
+Microchips can neither fade nor fall off.
+This is because they are implanted by your veterinarian between the loose skin of your pet’s shoulders.
+This form of pet identification is most widely recommended in the veterinary community; hospitals, shelters, and SPCAs who receive large amounts of stray animals make sure to check for a microchip regularly.

 Microchip implants are a non-invasive procedure for dogs and cats of all ages.
-The microchips used for pet identification are about the size of a grain of rice.
-The small glass cylinder is injected into your pet’s tissue underneath the skin; this is done via hypodermic needle on the back of the neck between your pet’s shoulder blades.
-The entire process takes only a few seconds similar, to the time taken if your pet were receiving a Vaccination.
-Keep in mind these chips are not tracking devices—they do not work like a GPS.
-They work with radio-frequency indication so when a pet is handed into an animal shelter they can scan the animal for the microchip.
-When a microchip scanner is passed over the pets shoulder, the microchip sends a signal that transmits the chip’s ID number, which is used to check a database which will identify the pet’s owner.
-Lasting a lifetime, microchips function as a permanent form of identification for your pet as they last a lifetime.
+The microchips used for pet identification are roughly the size of a grain of rice.
+During the procedure, this small glass cylinder is injected into your pet’s tissue underneath the skin via a hypodermic needle on the back of the neck between your pet’s shoulder blades.
+The entire process takes only a few seconds, similar to the time it would take for your pet to receive a Vaccination.
+Keep in mind these chips are not tracking devices—they do not work as a GPS.
+They work with radio-frequency indication, so when a pet is taken to an animal shelter, they can scan the animal for the microchip.
+When a microchip scanner is passed over the pet’s shoulder, the microchip sends a signal that transmits the chip’s ID number.
+This ID number is then used to check a database that will identify the pet’s owner.
+Microchips function as a permanent form of identification for your pet as they last a lifetime.

-Our Veterinary Hospital highly recommends this method of identification to clients due to the high likelihood that your animal can be returned safely home.
-A study found that dogs with microchips were over twice as likely to be returned to their owners, compared to those dogs without microchip implants.
-Even more notable, the same study found that lost cats with microchip implants were more than 20 times more likely to be returned to their owner than those without.
+Our Veterinary Hospital highly recommends this identification method to clients because it greatly increases the likelihood of your animal’s safe return home.
+A study found that dogs with microchips were more than twice as likely to be returned to their owners than those without microchip implants.
+Even more notable, the same study found that lost cats with microchip implants were over 20 times as likely to be returned to their owner than those without microchips.

-Registration is a crucial step when you have your pet microchipped at our Bensalem office.
-World of Animals staff will ensure the chip is registered into the national identification database after the procedure is conducted.
-A chip that is not registered is essentially useless, as the owner is identified through the registration.
-You should go online and double check to make sure everything is one hundred percent accurate about 2 days after implantation so we can make any necessary edits, including a secondary contact person, in case you are unreachable.
+Registration is an essential step when you have your pet microchipped at our Bensalem office.
+World of Animals staff will ensure the chip is registered into the national identification database after the procedure is complete.
+An unregistered chip is essentially useless, as the owner is identified through the registration.
+Pet owners should go online and double-check to make sure everything is one hundred percent accurate two days after implantation.
+So that we can make any necessary changes, including a secondary contact person, in case you are unreachable.